-- ❖ You are expected to provide continuous informal assessment and feedback to the Student Teacher based on regular classroom observations.
-Informal assessment should be offered during regular conference sessions. - Formal evaluations must be completed by both the Cooperating Teacher(s) and the University Mentor at mid-term and at the end of the semester online via S4 @ The Beach (you will be emailed a link from S4 @ the Beach to complete the evaluation.
-If you do not receive the link, check with your student teacher to see if they have generated it from S4 yet).
+- You are expected to provide continuous informal assessment and feedback to the Student Teacher based on regular classroom observations.
+Informal assessment should be offered during regular conference sessions. - Formal evaluations must be completed by both the Cooperating Teacher(s) and the University Supervisor at mid-term and at the end of the semester online via S4 @ The Beach (you will be emailed instructions on how to complete the evaluation within the first 4 weeks of the semester).
+If you do not receive these instructions via email, please contact the Teacher Preparation Advising Center at 562-985-1105.
 (See Appendix F for a sample evaluation form) - Formal evaluation is done in six areas, each with a number of performance indicators.
-There is also an "overall teaching effectiveness" category. - The six performance areas are derived from the California Teaching Performance Expectations, adopted in 2017 by the Commission on Teacher Credentialing. - You should familiarize yourself with these performance indicators and discuss with the Student Teacher how s/he will demonstrate proficiency during the semester. - Evaluation should be accurate, fair, based on multiple sources of information, and targeted at the novice level of performance.
+There is also an "overall teaching effectiveness" category. - The six performance areas are derived from the California Teaching Performance Expectations, adopted in 2001 by the Commission on Teacher Credentialing. - You should familiarize yourself with these performance indicators and discuss with the Student Teacher how s/he will demonstrate proficiency during the semester. - Evaluation should be accurate, fair, based on multiple sources of information, and targeted at the novice level of performance.